knative/docs/docs/client/install-kn.md

 function: how-to
 ---

-# Installing the Knative CLI
+# Installing CLI Tools

-This guide provides details about how you can install the Knative `kn` CLI.
+You will need two CLI tools for Knative:

+- Knative CLI - kn
+- Kubernetes CLI - kubectl

+## Install Knative CLI

+--8<-- "install-kn.md"

+## Install Kubernetes CLI

+Install the [Kubernetes CLI (`kubectl`)](https://kubernetes.io/docs/tasks/tools/install-kubectl){target=_blank} to run commands against Kubernetes clusters.
+You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.

 --8<-- "security-prereqs-binaries.md"
---8<-- "install-kn.md"

 ## Install kn using the nightly-built binary

 !!! warning
     Nightly container images include features which may not be included in the latest Knative release and are not considered to be stable.